Basic rules and guidelines for your presentation

 - and slides (if you plan to use them).

-Not all of these components are to be in their final form, of course (after all, the purpose of practicing your talk in front of me is to receive and implement my suggestions).
+These components are to be in their final form, of course (after all, the purpose of practicing your talk in front of me is to receive and implement my suggestions).
 You may have a few unfinished slides.
 You may also have questions about some derivations or concepts in the paper.
 However, your overall rehearsal should demonstrate that you have prepared for it reasonably well.
 I reserve the right, at my sole discretion, to take up to 2% off your final numeric grade for the course if I deem that your preparation was inadequate.

 Example: Suppose you could not understand the derivation of formula (*), but you recognized this and asked me about it during your rehearsal.
 I will consider this adequate preparation.
 But, here are instances of inadequate preparation: